The time in Tanzania

-Tanzanian time is three hours ahead of GMT and thus two hours ahead of Western Europe, eight ahead of New York, eleven ahead of San Francisco, one ahead of Johannesburg, seven hours behind Sydney and nine behind Wellington.
+Tanzanian time is three hours ahead of GMT and thus two hours ahead of Western Europe.
+Furthermore, it is eight hours ahead of New York, then eleven ahead of San Francisco, and one ahead of Johannesburg.
+It also means it’s seven hours behind Sydney and nine behind Wellington.